Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Wallets-AltPayments/Apple-Pay/Apple-Pay-App.md

 ## Step 4: Submit a Charge Request

-- Option 1 - Encrypted Data (wallet encrypted data using apple encryption, commerce hub will decrypt)
+- [**Encrypted Data:**](#request-variables) The data is encrypted using Apple's encryption and Commerce Hub will decrypt the information.
-- Option 2 - Decrypted Wallet (Merchant using their own certificate and they decrypt themselves and send us card data)
+- [**Decrypted Wallet:**](?path=docs/Resources/Guides/Payment-Sources/Decrypted-Wallet.md) The data is encrypted and decrypted using a merchant's certificate and the card data is submitted to Commerce Hub.

 ---